MintMCP

 Where Bifrost Fits Best

-Latency-sensitive applications and teams requiring open-source flexibility with minimal performance overhead.
+Latency-sensitive applications and teams requiring open-source flexibility with minimal gateway overhead.

 Performance Characteristics

-Bifrost's in-memory security model achieves sub-millisecond latency through stateless authentication and rate limiting.
-The dual MCP client/server architecture enables zero-configuration deployment starting in 30 seconds, with published benchmarks showing materially higher throughput versus some alternative gateways under load (workload- and config-dependent)
+Bifrost's in-memory security model achieves low gateway overhead through stateless authentication and rate limiting.
+The dual MCP client/server architecture enables zero-configuration deployment starting in 30 seconds, with published benchmarks showing materially higher throughput versus some alternative gateways under load.
+Results are workload- and configuration-dependent.

 Key Features